 Interests + Specialities

-Career Transitions + Transformational Leadership for Women of Color
+Career Transitions + Sustainable Leadership for BIPOC

-Decolonizing Wellness and Leadership
+Decolonizing Wellness and Wealth

 My personal development journey as a 1.5 generation immigrant, former nonprofit leader, and late-comer mama taught me invaluable lessons that have molded my perspectives on coaching, energy work, and life outlook.
 Here’s what I realized and what has become the core principles of my coaching practice.

 What happens in our outer, physical world is a manifestation of our inner world.
 We are constantly sending out signals to the Universe knowingly and unknowingly.
 Our thoughts influence our behaviors, our behaviors influences our actions, and our actions become our reality.
 We’ve all been given a unique opportunity in this lifetime to grow, learn, and transform.
 Yet too often, we ignore the many signs and messages that come our way that call us to heal deeply and expand.
 When we wake up to this self awareness, we have a tremendous ability to untap our innate wisdom and unlimited potential as Souls having a human experience.